-Research accomplishments for the past year - List any significant accomplishments, clearly defining your contribution Progress against last year's goals - List goals and progress made on each Progress against last year's goals - List goals and progress made on each Progress against last year's goals - List goals and progress made on each Progress against last year's goals - List goals and progress made on each Progress against last year's goals - List goals and progress made on each Progress against last year's goals - List goals and progress made on each papers)
+Research accomplishments for the past year - List any significant accomplishments, clearly defining your contribution Progress against last year's goals - List goals and progress made on each Goals for the coming year with target dates (courses, exams, research objectives, papers)

+Intellectual progress - Rate your intellectual ownership of your thesis project on the scale below.

+Where do you want to be on this scale by next year?
+What can you and your advisor do to help you move up the scale?

+Long-range career goal - What is your ideal job?

+Skills - What skills are your strongest assets for that job?
+What skills do you need to cultivate to succeed at that job?

+Professional network - How expansive is your professional network?
+What strategies can you use to expand it?

 Department/professional citizenship - List service activities for your group, the department, or other professional organizations.
 Extenuating circumstances (optional) - List any circumstances that limited your progress last year.

-Part 3 - Advisor evaluation of student

-Areas of strength - Give specific examples from coursework, research progress, and citizenship.
+Part 3 - Advisor evaluation of student Areas of strength - Give specific examples from coursework, research progress, and citizenship.
 Areas for growth and development - Give specific examples and expectations for the coming year.

 Suggestions for professional development - What should be done to make progress towards career goals?

-Estimated graduation date:

-Funding source for coming year:

-Part 4 - Discussion and certification

-□ I certify that I have discussed Parts 1-3 of this Doctoral Candidate Annual Review with my advisor.

-Date of meeting:

-Type of meeting: □ In person □ Video conference □ Telephone/audio

-Advisee name: Advisee signature:

-The next question is to be answered by the advisor.

-$\hfill\square$ I certify that I have discussed Parts 1-3 of this Doctoral Candidate Annual Review with my advisee.

-OR

-□ I certify that I have been unable to complete this Doctoral Candidate Annual Review with my advisee for the following reason:
+Estimated graduation date: Funding source for coming year: Part 4 - Discussion and certification I certify that I have discussed Parts 1-3 of this Doctoral Candidate Annual Review with my advisor.
+Date of meeting: Type of meeting: In person Video conference Telephone/audio Advisee name: Advisee signature: The next question is to be answered by the advisor. ■ I certify that I have discussed Parts 1-3 of this Doctoral Candidate Annual Review with my advisee.
+OR I certify that I have been unable to complete this Doctoral Candidate Annual Review with my advisee for the following reason:

+Advisor name:

+Advisor signature: